-(Methoxsalen) STERILE SOLUTION, 20 n
+(Methoxsalen)

-STERILE SOLUTION, 20 mcg/mL
+STERILE SOLUTION, 20 mcg/mL Rx ONLY.

 CAUTION: READ THE THERAKOS® CELLEX® PHOTOPHERESIS SYSTEM OPERATOR'S MANUAL PRIOR TO PRESCRIBING OR DISPENSING THIS MEDICATION.

 UVADEX® (methoxsalen) Sterile Solution should be used only by physicians who have special competence in the diagnosis and treatment of cutaneous T-cell lymphoma and who have special training and experience in the THERAKOS® CELLEX® Photopheresis System.
 Please consult the CELLEX® Operator's Manual before using this product.